MariamSamirKeddees/docker_k8s/README.md

                           ====================================================
 - created a pvc in the same namespace for app1 => this created a pv automatically (reclaim policy is delete by default, i changed it to retain)

 - created a NodePort service from app1
+- created an initContainer within the deployment to check if the html file exists in the pv, if not it copies the file to it.